Impact Hub

 Coordination: EUV/Else Keyers

-Contributors: Thomas Eißler, Greta Herzig, Anne Holper, Else Keyers, Lars Kirchhoff
+Contributions: Thomas Eißler, Greta Herzig, Anne Holper, Else Keyers, Lars Kirchhoff

 Ukraine